Hanoi: WWII, First Indochina War, and Vietnam War

-Modern Hanoi
+Socialist Republic

 A local police station in a French Colonial building by Hoàn Kiếm lake.

-On 21 December 1978, the National Assembly of Vietnam approved a law to expand Hanoi's borders, absorbing the districts of Ba Vì, Thạch Thất, Phúc Thọ, Đan Phượng, Hoài Đức, and the town of Sơn Tây from Hà Sơn Bình Province, and the districts of Mê Linh and Sóc Sơn from Vĩnh Phú Province.
-The five districts annexed from Hà Sơn Bình would be given to Hà Tây and Mê Linh to Vĩnh Phúc in 1991; they would be re-annexed into Hanoi in 2008.

 After the Đổi Mới economic policies were approved in 1986, the Communist Party and national and municipal governments hoped to attract international investments for urban development projects in Hanoi.
 High-rise commercial buildings did not begin to appear until ten years later due to the international investment community being skeptical of the security of their investments in Vietnam.
-Rapid urban development and rising costs displaced many residential areas in central Hanoi.
-Following a short period of economic stagnation after the 1997 Asian financial crisis, Hanoi resumed its rapid economic growth.
+Urban development and rising costs displaced some residential areas in central Hanoi.
+Following a period of economic stagnation after the 1997 Asian financial crisis, Hanoi resumed its economic growth.

 On 29 May 2008, it was decided that Hà Tây Province, Vĩnh Phúc Province's Mê Linh District and four communes in Lương Sơn District, Hòa Bình Province be merged into the metropolitan area of Hanoi from 1 August 2008.
-Hanoi's total area then increased to 334,470 hectares in 29 subdivisions with the new population being 6,232,940, effectively tripling its size.
-The Hanoi Capital Region (Vùng Thủ đô Hà Nội), a metropolitan area covering Hanoi and six surrounding provinces under its administration, will have an area of 13436 km2 with 15 million people by 2020.
+Hanoi's total area then increased to 334,470 hectares in 29 subdivisions with the new population being 6,232,940.

-Hanoi has experienced rapid expansion in its modern period, accompanied by a construction boom.
-Skyscrapers, appearing in new urban areas, have dramatically changed the cityscape and have formed a modern skyline outside the old city.
-In 2015, Hanoi is ranked 39th by Emporis in the list of world cities with most skyscrapers over 100 m; its two tallest buildings are Hanoi Landmark 72 Tower (336 m, second tallest in Vietnam after Ho Chi Minh City's Landmark 81 and third tallest in south-east Asia after Malaysia's Petronas Towers) and Hanoi Lotte Center (272 m, also, third tallest in Vietnam).

 Public outcry in opposition to the redevelopment of culturally significant areas in Hanoi persuaded the national government to implement a low-rise policy surrounding Hoàn Kiếm Lake.
 The Ba Đình District is also protected from commercial redevelopment.
-On 12 September 2023, at least 56 people died in a huge fire in an apartment block in Hanoi.
-The fire highlighted the lack of adequate fire safety measures in many newly constructed apartments in the rapidly expanding city.